 Purging disorder was added to the newest edition of the Diagnostic and Statistical Manual, DSM-5, as an “other specified feeding or eating disorder.”
 It’s defined by recurrent purging in the absence of binge eating to influence weight or shape.
 What does that mean, exactly?

 Recurrent purging: Individuals with purging self-induce vomiting and/or abuse laxatives and/or abuse diuretics to change or influence their shape and weight.

 Absence of binge eating: Individuals with purging disorder do not experience binge eating episodes or times where they eat quantities that are more than most people would eat (think: a large pizza) while feeling out of control about their eating.
 Some individuals with purging disorder do sometimes feel out of control while eating, but it is on smaller amounts of food (think: a sandwich).

 This absence of binge eating separates purging disorder from bulimia nervosa.
 The DSM-5 also indicates that meeting criteria for anorexia nervosa would “trump” a diagnosis of purging disorder.
 This means that individuals with purging disorder are not underweight.
 Individuals with purging disorder are at a normal weight or overweight.

 Purging disorder is a relatively prevalent eating disorder.
 Estimates vary, but up to 5% of women experience purging disorder in their lifetime.
-We don’t have many estimates on the lifetime prevalence of men yet, but available estimates suggest that at any given time, less than .5% of boys and young adult men having purging disorder.
+We don’t have any estimates on the lifetime prevalence of men yet, but available estimates suggest that at any given time, less than .5% of boys and young adult men have purging disorder.